snr-laboratory/snrlab-microfab-trial0/doc/CCD/LArCCD.md

 # Milestone Deadlines:
+# Recap from Previous Week
+- Electrical schematic now includes liquid bubbler for the prevention of blackflow gases.
+The temperature range and pressure range of the tube furnace have been identified.
+Need verification on how the HVC150 electrical connections.
+-  Milestone 1: Present progress and if approved (ask about emergency shutoff), revise gas flow to match electrical schematic.
+Finalize a comprehensive materials list by July 8
+-  Milestone 2: Place order for materials by July 9
+-  Milestoen 3: (pending review of ES)

+# 06/30-07/03
 - Milestone 1: Finish gas flow design along with description by Jun 24th
   - HVC / stainless steel ends / Quartz tube still pending (moving on to electrical to get a better idea of the remaining materials) - HVC flange is 6.7cm in diameter and tube furnace diameter inlet (not quartz tube) is 4.9cm
 - Milestone 2: Electrial design by Jun 27